 Who does the graphics?

 Matt and the producers live in New York City, where episodes are filmed on green screen.
-Post-production happens in Brazil, led by talented animator Leonardo Wille.
+Post-production happens in Brazil and Europe, led by talented animator Leonardo Wille.
 Matt and the producers work closely with Leo to bring all the visuals to life.

 Anyone else we should know about?